pibooth/pibooth/docs/config.rst

     # Path to custom plugin(s) not installed with pip (list of quoted paths accepted)
     plugins =

+    # Plugin names to be disabled after startup (list of quoted names accepted)
+    plugins_disabled =

     # Enable a virtual keyboard in the settings interface
     vkeyboard = False